Senate Resolution No. 4

 total membership of the Senate.

-tion of Majority Coalition members would result in a fractional amount,
+proportion of Majority Coalition members would result in a fractional

-the number of Majority Coalition members shall be rounded up to the next
+amount, the number of Majority Coalition members shall be rounded up to

-whole number.
-Furthermore, the total number of Independent Democratic
+the next whole number.
+Furthermore, the total number of Independent

-Conference members appointed to all committees shall be in the same
+Democratic Conference members appointed to all committees shall be in

-proportion, as nearly as may be, as the number of Independent Democratic
+the same proportion, as nearly as may be, as the number of Independent

-Conference members in the Senate bears to the total membership of the
+Democratic Conference members in the Senate bears to the total

-Senate.
-Further, in the case of an excused absence of any committee
+membership of the Senate.
+Further, in the case of an excused absence of

-member on either the Finance or the Rules Committee, the Conference
+any committee member on either the Finance or the Rules Committee, the

-Leaders may designate an alternate member of the conference for meetings
+Conference Leaders may designate an alternate member of the conference

-of standing committees provided written notice is provided and accepted
+for meetings of standing committees provided written notice is provided

-by the Majority Coalition Leaders at least one hour prior to the
+and accepted by the Majority Coalition Leaders at least one hour prior

 d.
 The Ethics and Internal Governance Committee shall consist of an